axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-statistic-list/index.rst

 HowTo: Create chart
 -------------------

 #.
-Use the link :guilabel:`Add new chart`
+Click on the link ``Add new chart``.

 #.
-You are routed to the Chart Configuration page
+You are routed to the Chart Configuration page.

 #.
-Select one of the available chart types (see Available charts)
+Select one of the available chart types (see Available charts).

 #.
 Select and configure one or more of the available filters (see Chart filter criteria).